urdadx/librelinks/README.md

 Librelinks is an open-source link in bio tool for everyone.

-The goal of Librelinks is to provide users with a platform that helps them manage their links and content created on social media through a single link.
+The goal of Librelinks is to provide users with a platform that helps them to connect to their audience through a single link.

-Give us a star ⭐.

 Official site: [https://librelinks.me](https://librelinks.me)